Saint-Maur Abbey: Foundation

 An abbey with a church (known as "Abbatiale I"), it was built in 639, under the regency of Queen Nanthild, mother of Clovis II, on a ruined castrum, located in a peninsula formed by a meander of the Marne, on the territory of the future commune of Saint-Maur by a deacon of Paris named Blidegisilus.
 It took the name of "Saint-Pierre-du-Fossé" referring to the terrain of the place which is very steep up to the river.
 Babolein is mentioned as early as 9 May 641 as the first abbot.
 Audebert, bishop of Paris, refrained from intervening in the organization of the monastery in 643.
 In 658, the monastery received royal immunity from Clothar III.
-The oldest original documents in the abbey's archives are two charters, the first from 695-701 from Childebert IV and the second from 22 April 717.
+The oldest original documents in the abbey's archives are two charters, the first from 695 to 701 from Childebert IV and the second from 22 April 717.
 The Notre-Dame des Miracles chapel, whose ruins can still be seen in the "Parc de l'Abbaye", marks, according to tradition, the location of the primitive church where Babolein was buried.